samksmith/Predator-evasion-networks-in-fish-larvae/README.md

 myresults.ibsMat - identity-by-state matrix for all genes in the red drum dataset.

-performance_reorg_042120.csv - One of two datasets containing measured traits from red drum larvae dataset.
+performance_reorg_042120.csv - One of three datasets containing measured traits from red drum larvae dataset.

-Reddrum_annotations.csv - two column file with gene ID and network inference annotations for red drum larvae
+reddrum_annotations.csv - two column file with gene ID and network inference annotations for red drum larvae.

+module-trait_NoPCs.csv - List of significant correlations between modules and traits for the red drum dataset.

-reddrum_NIannotation_Eggnog.csv - three column file with gene ID, network inference annotations, and EggNOG-derived annotations
+Network_EggNOG_annotations.csv - three column file with gene ID, network-derived annotations, and EggNOG-derived annotations.

+traits_and_time.csv - One of three datasets containing measured traits from red drum.
+Includes timing between behavioral assay and tissue collection.

 trait_to_name.csv - associates trait names with human readable trait descriptions